China threat theory: Overview

 The China threat theory is a statement that expresses concerns and doubts that arise in international relations due to the increasing power and influence of mainland China.
 After Chinese century, the rapid development of the Chinese mainland has posed challenges to the interests of its neighboring countries and the international order.
-The threats include economic, military, food, population, and even space.
+The threats include economic, diplomatic, military, food, population, and even space.
 Some commentators point out that the dictatorship system in mainland China is the main cause of the threat theory.
 Chinese officials believe that the threat theory originated from statements used by Western countries to suppress China's development in the post-Cold War era.

 History

 The "China threat theory" has a long history in Europe.
 Starting with the "Anti-Chinese Wave" in the 19th century, white supremacist and Chinese labor interest groups perceived Chinese workers in the United States as a "threat" to mainstream American culture.
 As a result, they exerted pressure on the government, leading to the passage of the Chinese Exclusion Act in 1882 and 1884, respectively.
 The "China threat theory" during this period specifically referred to Chinese immigrants, not the contemporary "China threat theory."
 However, the ideology of white supremacy and the conflict between Eastern and Western civilizations, which are reflected in it, can still be found in the subsequent "China threat theory."

 In 2017, the aircraft carrier Liaoning was anchored in the waters of Hong Kong.

 At the inception of the Chinese Communist Party (CCP), there was also a surge in the "China threat theory" in the United States.
 This theory suggested that the success of the Chinese Communist Revolution could potentially initiate a domino effect in Southeast Asia, thus presenting a "red threat" to the United States.
 The "China threat theory" of this period emerged in the context of the Cold War.

 In the early days of the reform and opening up of the People's Republic of China, many people did not have a positive view of the Chinese mainland, and some even predicted that it might "collapse".